mkumar73/beckernick.github.io/_posts/2017-02-22-one-dimensional-music-ranking.markdown

 These look pretty good to me!
 Artists like Kesha, PSY, and Carly Rae Jepsen are classic examples of one-dimensional bands you might have picked before reading this.

-While I won't say this is **the** definitive ranking, and I chose the audio features compeltely subjectively, I think this is the best anyone has done so far.
+While I won't say this is **the** definitive ranking, and I chose the audio features I personally thought were relevant, I think this is the best anyone has done so far.

 # Kesha Wins Most One-Dimensional of All Time